mail2thota/ansible_provision/README.md

             - choose Automatically connect, click space
             - click ok is followed by click back to close the nmtui windows.
-            - restart network; systemctl restart network Configuration
+            - restart network; systemctl restart network
+    5. making sure that you don't have any DHCP server available which is connection to the subnet network

+Configuration
 -------------